Skip to content

 6. The new raised span bridge is safer and allows for fish migration, but it is so low to the water that a canoe can’t pass under it at most levels.
 This, plus the closing of accesses, has greatly constrained the floating opportunities on Bull Creek.

-The buttons show how dangerous hydraulics form below dams, particularly at high water.
+The button shows how dangerous hydraulics form below dams, particularly at high water.
 In the case of the Lake Springfield dam, the “boils” (where water that has plunged to the bottom rises again) are up to twenty feet from the foot of the dam.
 All the surface water and floating logs within this distance are moving back TOWARD the dam.
 This shows that a swimmer would also be pulled back into the hydraulic.
 This is a KILLING MACHINE.
 At the Ozark Dam, the hydraulic can be seen holding and recirculating logs and floating objects.